-What’s on Zelensky’s schedule?
+What’s on Zelensky’s schedule during his visit to the US?

-Zelensky’s visit to Biden’s White House: What’s on the Ukrainian president’s schedule?
+Zelensky’s visit to Biden’s White House: When will Ukrainian president address Congress?

 Mr Zelensky’s visit to the US marks his first trip out of Ukraine in the 300 days since the war with Russia began

-Ukrainian President Volodymyr Zelensky will make a surprise visit to the US on Wednesday to meet US President Joe Biden at the White House – marking his first trip out of Ukraine in the 300 days since the war with Russia began.
+President Volodymyr Zelensky is travelling to the US to meet President Joe Biden at the White House – marking his first trip out of Ukraine in the 300 days since the start of the Russian invasion of Ukraine.

 In the meeting, Mr Biden will announce that the US will send an additional $2bn in security assistance to Ukraine, including the provision of the Patriot missile defence system, and Mr Zelensky will give an in-person address before Congress.